adobe/aemanalyser-maven-plugin/aemanalyser-maven-plugin/README.md

 A Maven plugin used by developers of applications for AEM as a Cloud Service (AEMaaCS).

-The plugin provides an easy way to run the same checks locally as in the Cloud Manager pipeline and ensures that the application works correctly when deployed in the cloud.
+This plugin provides an easy way to run code quality checks.
+It ensures that the application works correctly when deployed to the cloud.
+It allows to run the same checks locally as in the Cloud Manager pipeline.

 This plugin requires at least Apache Maven 3.8.1 and Java version 11 or higher.
-Read [this section](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/implementing/using-cloud-manager/create-application-project/build-environment-details#using-java-support) on how to change Cloud Manager'S build pipeline to use Java 11.
+Read [this section](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/implementing/using-cloud-manager/create-application-project/build-environment-details#using-java-support) on how to change Cloud Manager's build pipeline to use Java 11.

 > **_NOTE:_**  Please make sure to always use the latest version.
-Refrain from using any version below 1.1.10
+Refrain from using any version below 1.6.4.

 ## Functionality